Tova (in Jerusalem):

 נעם, כשמו כן הוא Noam, kishmo ken hu, Noam, as is his name, so is he.

-When I visited his parents and turned the key in the front door lock, I rejoiced to spot him — studying Torah, playing guitar, packing for a hike [which included “shopping” in the kitchen pantry;-)], or yakking with his buddies in person or on the phone.
-And when my cousins invited me to spend Shabbat or a holiday together, I always hoped Noam would be home from yeshiva or army service those times.
-I love being with them, whether listening to Chaim gently lead us in prayer or watching Gila hold high the havdala candle or photographing Noam (shown here flanked by his younger brothers, Yoni and Hilly, building a sukkah).Two years ago on Pesach, at the Seder, late into the night of questions, he and his mother fell into a fit of laughter that would not stop.
-The antics of this jolly twosome brought me back to my childhood when at the most sacred moments of a ritual meal, my sister and I would fall out laughing, spurred by a stimulus, invisible to all but us, that set off our joint funny bone.
+When I visited his parents and turned the key in the front door lock, I rejoiced to spot him studying Torah, playing guitar, packing for a hike and “shopping” in the kitchen pantry, or yakking with buddies in person or on the phone.
+I always hoped Noam would be home from yeshiva or army service when my cousins invited me to spend Shabbat or a holiday together.
+I love listening to Chaim gently lead us in prayer or watching Gila hold high the havdala candle or photographing their children (in the photo of building a sukkah, Noam is flanked by his younger brothers, Yoni and Hilly).

 עִבְדוּ אֶת ה בְּשִׂמְחָה Ivdu et Hashem b'simchah, serve God in joy.
 (Psalm 100:2)

 Noam was radically present, exquisitely alive, and fully engaged in the lived moment.
-His life comprised Torah study, reflection, refinement of character traits, deeds of lovingkindness, gratitude, and action.
+His life comprised Torah study, reflection, refinement of character traits, deeds of loving kindness, gratitude, and action.
 All these he pursued with a glad heart, a spirit of happiness and vigor, with the joy of acknowledging God's goodness.
-The way Noam lived his life lifted us toward connection with all creation in a kind of “spiritual oneness” of peace and good fortune for every being.
+The way Noam lived his life lifted us to connect with all creation in a kind of “spiritual oneness” of peace and good fortune for every being.
 Noam didn’t just follow Torah; he became it.

 נעם בן גילה וחיים. יהי זכרו לברכה Noam ben Gila vChaim.
 Yehi zichro l’vracha.
 Noam, son of Gila and Chaim.
 May his memory be a blessing.